 These strategies don’t mean a thing if you don’t have any Chase Ultimate Rewards points to your name.

 For the more seasoned traveler, the Chase Sapphire Reserve is our #1 travel rewards credit card.
 That’s because it comes with an outstanding set of benefits like a $300 annual travel credit, a free Priority Pass lounge membership, $100 toward Global Entry or TSA PreCheck enrollment and much more.
-Those perks easily outweigh the $450 annual fee.
+Those perks can easily outweigh the $450 annual fee.

-You’ll get 50,000 Ultimate Rewards points after spending $4,000 in the first 3 months.
+You’ll get 50,000 Ultimate Rewards points after spending $4,000 in the first three months.
 If you hold the Sapphire Reserve, every point gets you 1.5 cents when booking directly through Chase.
 Even further, you’ll get 3x points on every travel and dining purchase.

 Thrifty Tip #2: Need help deciding which Chase Sapphire card is right for you?
 See our guide here.

 It’s also worth considering cards like the Chase Freedom and Freedom Unlimited, some of our top no annual fee cards with a welcome bonus of up to 15,000 points.
 Both are great cards to cash in on your everyday spending.
 Right now, Chase has a great offer where you can get 3x points on every dollar you spend on the Freedom Unlimited card for the first year.